vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 16\.
 Their conduct, moreover, proves that they cannot be Brahmins.
 For a living they perform pūjā to the Deity, undergo their Consecration,
-eat themselves the food which is offered to the idols,
+eat themselves the food which is offered to the idols
 </details>